uptane/uptane.github.io/people.md

 third-party suppliers from the auto industry, representatives of government agencies, academics, and members of the open-source community.
-Here is an alphabetical list of the primary contributors that have been permitted to have their name listed.
+Here is an alphabetical list of the primary contributors that have been asked to have their name listed.

 ## *Organizations*
 -------------
-* Advanced Telematic Systems
 * Airbiquity (Uptane Alliance Member)
-* Automative Grade Linux
+* Automative Grade Linux, part of the The Linux Foundation
-* HERE Technologies
+* HERE Technologies, formerly Advanced Telematic Systems
 * High North Inc (Uptane Alliance Board Member)
 * IEEE/ISTO
 * Lear Corporation (Uptane Alliance Board Member)
 * LG Electronics (Uptane Alliance Member)
-* The Linux Foundation
 * NYU Tandon School of Engineering (Uptane Alliance Board Member)
 * OTAInfo (Uptane Alliance Member)
 * Southwest Research Institute